Esukhia/teachingtibetan.com/docs/reception/reading_leisure.md

 <!-- div:right-panel -->

-> Can understand a large part of many TV programmes on topics of personal interest such as interviews, short lectures and news reports when the delivery is relatively slow and clear.
+> Can read newspaper/magazine accounts of films, books, concerts, etc. produced for a wider audience and understand the main points.
+Can understand simple poems and song lyrics provided these employ straightforward language and style.